Flag

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Guinea Bissau was undertaken in 2022.
+The latest follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Guinea Bissau was undertaken in 2022.
 According to that Evaluation, Guinea Bissau was deemed Compliant for 5 and Largely Compliant for 11 of the FATF 40 Recommendations.
-It was rated Highly effective for 0 and Substantially Effective for 0 of the Effectiveness & Technical Compliance ratings.
+It was rated Highly Effective for 0 and Substantially Effective for 0 of the Effectiveness & Technical Compliance ratings.

 Sanctions